 You should show recruiters at the online application stage that you have developed transferable skills during your three/four-year degree.
-For example, if asked ‘In just one sentence, what makes you stand out from other applicants?’
-(MUFG’s application form), you could summarise the breadth of your relevant competencies (eg technical, numerical and analytical) that aren’t easily developed on other courses.
+For example, if asked ‘In just one sentence, what makes you stand out from other applicants?’, you could summarise the breadth of your relevant competencies (eg technical, numerical and analytical) that aren’t easily developed on other courses.

 During your geography degree you’ll have developed a broad range of skills and knowledge that is attractive to finance employers.
 Among them are: research, data collection, analysis and evaluation, report writing and data presentation, as well as a good grasp of social, economic and environmental issues.
 It’s important that you emphasise this throughout your application.
 For instance, you can add your relevant skills to the skills section on your CV.

 You can also promote your skills and your unique experience in interview.
-Geography graduate Charlotte Thompson, an investment management trainee at M&G Investments, told us: ‘A trip to South Africa as part of a development fieldwork course at university gave me loads of examples that I could mention when discussing skills in interview, so I’d definitely recommend having something slightly unusual to talk about.’
+Geography graduate Charlotte Thompson, now a fund associate at M&G Investments, told us: ‘A trip to South Africa as part of a development fieldwork course at university gave me loads of examples that I could mention when discussing skills in interview, so I’d definitely recommend having something slightly unusual to talk about.’

 Humanities degrees, such as…

 … modern languages degree